Keyword

 • This dataset contains surface layer meteorological measurements that were made during the Iceland Greenland Seas Project (IGP) field campaign from a variety of observation platforms, including several WeatherPack systems, RPG Hatpro Radiometer and a Windcube LIDAR.
 This dataset presents a quality controlled combination of observations from these instruments, as indicated by the data origin flags.
 Sea surface temperature was measured by the underway SBE38 bow temperature sensor for the majority of the cruise, with 2m CTD observations used to fill several short gaps where high frequency observations were available.
 Additionally these observations have been processed using the COARE 3.0a bulk aerodynamic flux algorithm to provide bulk variables at standard heights and estimated flux coefficients.
 Attached documentation on quality control methods and calibrations should be consulted before using these data.
 The Iceland Greenland seas Project (IGP) was an international project involving the UK, US a Norwegian research communities.
 The UK component was funded by NERC, under the Atmospheric Forcing of the Iceland Sea (AFIS) project (NE/N009754/1).

 • The European Centre for Medium-Range Weather Forecasts (ECMWF) has provided global atmospheric analyses from its archive for many years.
 The ERA-15 Re-analysis project was devised in response to wishes expressed by many users for a data set generated by a modern, consistent, and invariant data assimilation system.
 The ERA-15 project produced a long time-series (January 1979 - February 1994) of consistent meteorological analyses using a single version of the ECMWF model.
-This dataset contains initialised T106 spectral upper air data (approximately 1 degree resolution) on model levels and standard pressure levels.
+Dataset contains both initialised and uninitialised T106 spectral upper air data (approximately 1 degree resolution) on model levels and standard pressure levels.
 Corresponding surface parameters are held on a reduced gaussian N80 grid.
-Regular 2.5 degree x 2.5 degree gridded data are also stored on standard pressure levels and at the surface.
+Regular 2.5 degree x 2.5 degree gridded data is also stored on standard pressure levels and at the surface.

 • HadEX3 is a land-surface dataset of climate extremes indices available on a 1.875 x 1.25 longitude-latitude grid.
 These 29 indices have been developed by the World Meteorological Organization (WMO) Expert Team on Climate Change Detection and Indices (ETCCDI).
 Daily precipitation, as well as maximum and minimum temperature observations, are used to calculate these indices at each station.
 The daily data, as well as indices, have been supplied, quality controlled and combined to make a gridded set of NetCDF files covering 1901-2018 (inclusive).
 Spatial coverage is determined by the number of stations present at each time point as well as the spatial correlation structure between the stations for each index.
 The spatial coverage is lowest at the beginning of the dataset, rising until around 1960 where it plateaus, and then declines slightly after 2010.
 All indices are available as annual quantities, with a subset also available on a monthly basis.
 A number of the indices use a reference period to determine thresholds.
 For these, we provide two versions, one set using 1961-1990 and another using the more recent 1981-2010 (these reference periods have been indicated in the file name as either 'ref-6190' or 'ref-8110').
 Version 3.0.2 was added due to a correction to the land-sea mask used.
 More details can be found in the HadEX3 blog under 'Details/Docs' tab.